garrandall/popular-music-data/tracks/lost-in-your-love-john-paul-young.md

 I can't tell left from my right
 I'm losing my way
 Lost in your love
-Ooh lost in your love
+Oh lost in your love

 I see but I don't know I'm seeing
 I speak I don't know what I say